-Which water filter is best for me?
-First, choose the one that will remove the most harmful contaminants.
-Second, the filter should perform reliably 24/7 so you or your family has access to clean and safe water whole day.
+Are you trying to decide which water filter is best for you?
+First, and most importantly, you need to choose the one that will remove the most harmful contaminants.
+Second, the filter should perform reliably 24/7 so you and your family have access to clean and safe water the whole day.

 Heavy metals, chlorine and disinfection by-products are the most dangerous water contaminants.
 Here’s a more detailed list:

 - Emerging contaminants (e.g. from pharmaceuticals, agricultural pesticides, cosmetics)

 For instance, heavy metals are known to affect the brain, kidney and other organs.
 That’s why it’s always a priority to ensure that these contaminants are removed when choosing a water filter.
 Lead can result to neurological and behavioural effects.
 Arsenic (especially high levels of exposure) can lead to cancer (skin, lung and bladder).

 Chlorine is the most common water disinfectant because of its effectiveness and low cost.
 However, chlorine can cause skin and lung irritations.
 After all, chlorine is very effective in killing bacterial cells.
 Human cells might also be affected by the chlorine (especially with daily contact and exposure).

 Chlorine may also react with natural organic matter to form trihalomethanes.
 These disinfection by-products may cause adverse effects in the reproductive system.
 That’s why many filters now are being mentioned as having the ability to remove chlorine and its by-products.